ldslds449/Dice_War_Bot/update.md

 9. Add checkBox to choose whether to add dice to chart
 10. Modify default value of freeze threshold to 50
 11. Record battle mode to file

+## Version 1.5.1

+1. Fix the bug of trophy's information